niklai99/TriplePendulum/Script/README.md

    2. Double Pendulum
    3. Triple Pendulum

-* The user can choose wheter to insert values for
+* The user can choose whether to insert values for

     1. Masses of the points
     2. Lengths of the ropes